HackPGH Rules, Regulations, and Everything in Between! (updated May 2018)

 - No one under the age of 18 is allowed in the shop unless accompanied by an adult parent or guardian.

-- No children six and under are allowed in the shop.
+- No children seven and under are allowed in the shop, and no children under fourteen permitted on the "dirty" side.
 Sorry, no exceptions!

 We abide by the Bill and Ted philosophy: "Be excellent to one another."
 However, we understand that with a growing membership and a growing shop, disagreements and mistakes may happen.